janmonschke/janmonschke.github.com/content/blog/2023-01-01-changing-my-online-identity/index.md

 [^1]: You can search for your tweets by time frame using these tags in the Twitter search: `from:ACCOUNT since:2008-03-01 until:2008-03-31`

 [^2]: Back in those days I was a real [Sun](https://en.wikipedia.org/wiki/Sun_Microsystems) fanboy.
 I spent most of my days programming in [NetBeans](https://en.wikipedia.org/wiki/NetBeans)  programming Java and [JavaFx](https://en.wikipedia.org/wiki/JavaFX).
 For the longest time in uni it was my dream to join Sun after graduation.
 Things took a different turn though.
-But I fell in love with the web and Sun was bought by Oracle.
+But I fell in love with the web and Sun got acquired by Oracle.
 It wasn't meant to be in the end.